Azure/azure-iot-sdk-c/tools/CACertificates/CACertificateOverview.md

 Next, go to Azure IoT Hub and navigate to Certificates.
 Add a new certificate, providing the root CA file when prompted.  (`.\RootCA.pem` in PowerShell and `./certs/azure-iot-test-only.root.ca.cert.pem` in Bash.)

 ## Step 3 - Proof of Possession
+*Optional - Only perform this step if you're setting up CA Certificates and proof of possession.
+For simple device certificates, such as Edge certificates, skip to the next step.*

 Now that you've registered your root CA with Azure IoT Hub, you'll need to prove that you actually own it.

 Select the new certificate that you've created and navigate to and select  "Generate Verification Code".
 This will give you a string that specifies the subject name of a certificate that you need to sign.
 For our example, assume IoT Hub wants you to create a certificate with subject name = "12345".